Searching for one keyword can mean your results are too vague and broad.

-As soon as you start searching with more than one keyword, it’s a good idea to either switch to Advanced Search options in your library databases or search engine, or to use some boolean operators.
+Searching for one keyword or phrase can mean your results are too vague and broad.
+If you search with several keywords, it’s a good idea to use more advanced search options, or to use some boolean operators.
 By doing this, your search will be more focussed and you will have fewer, but more accurate results to work with.

 University of Exeter students might like to use their Search Techniques LibGuide